-“Indeed it does, Lionel,” she replied; “I quite long to see him; he is the descendant of our kings, the first noble of the land: everyone admires and loves him, and they say that his rank means nothing to him; above all else he is generous, brave, and humble.”
+“Indeed it does, Lionel,” she replied; “I quite long to see him; he is the descendant of our kings, the first noble of the land: everyone admires and loves him, and they say that his rank means nothing to him.
+That above all else he is generous, brave, and humble.”

 “I know all about the Earl’s virtues; his generosity to us is clear in our plenty, his bravery in the protection he affords us, his humility in the notice he takes of us.
 His rank is meaningless, you say?
-All of his virtues come from his rank; because he is rich, he is called generous; because he is powerful, he is brave; because he is well served, he is humble.
+All of his virtues come from his rank.
+He is rich, so we call him generous.
+He is powerful, so we call him brave.
+He is well served, so we call him humble.
 Let all of England believe him to be thus – we know him to be our enemy – our miserly, despicable, arrogant enemy.
-If he were gifted with just one of the virtues you described, then he would do well by us.
+If he were gifted with just one of the virtues you described, then he would have done well by us.
 His father, unassailable on his throne, wounded ours.
 As his descendants, we are destined to be enemies as well.
 He shall find that I can still feel the pain of my father; he shall learn to dread my revenge!”

 A few days after he arrived, and every inhabitant of the most miserable cottage went forth to greet him.
 Even Perdita, in spite of my warnings, crept near the highway to observe her new idol.
-Only when night came, accompanied by drizzling rain and cold, would I return home for I knew that each cottage rang with the praises of Adrian.
-As I felt my limbs grow numb and chill, my pain served as food for my insane aversion.
+Only when night came, accompanied by drizzling rain and cold, would I return home for I knew that each voice rang with praises of Adrian.
+As I felt my limbs grow numb and chill, my pain fueled my insane aversion.
 I felt triumphant in my misery, since it seemed to provide me an excuse for a deep hatred of my careless adversary.
 To me father and son were one and the same; I forgot that Adrian might be wholly unconscious of his father’s neglect of us.
 I was determined to confront him as I cried: “I will be avenged!
 I will not suffer like a dog!
-Adrian shall know, beggar and friendless as I am, that I will not submit!”
+Adrian shall know, beggar and friendless as I am, that I will never submit!”

 Each passing hour added to my delusions.
-His praises were like cobra stings to my heart.
-If I saw him, even at a distance, my blood boiled with rage.
+Every time I saw him, my blood boiled with rage.
 The air seemed poisoned by his presence.
 Perhaps the reason that I hated him most was because he caused me such suffering, while not even acknowledging my existence.
 What I would not have given to inspire the same hatred in him.

 The gamekeepers were more enraged than their lord by my tenacity.
-They had received orders that if I were again taken, I should be brought directly to the Earl.
+Unbeknownst to me, they had received orders that if I were caught again, I should be brought directly to the Earl.

-A twinge of fear came over me when I saw dark night yield to twilight.
+A twinge of fear came over me when I saw the first signs of dawn.
 I crept along by the fern, on my hands and knees, seeking the shadowy cover of the underwood, while the birds awoke with unwelcome song above, and the fresh morning wind had me imagining the gamekeepers’ footsteps at each turn.
 My heart beat quick as I approached the fences.
 A leap took me to the other side, where two keepers were waiting to ambush me: one knocked me down, and proceeded to whip me.
 I rose with a knife in my hands and made a lunge inflicting a deep wound in his hand.
 The yells of the wounded man and his comrade, which I answered with equal bitterness and fury, echoed through the vale.
 Morning continued to break, its celestial beauty out of place with our brutish fight.
 My enemy and I were still struggling, when the wounded man exclaimed, “The Earl!”